Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Experiments

 \subsection{User Study}

-We conducted a user study to subjectively evaluate our method against all baselines.
-The study followed a head-to-head comparison where for each trial, one baseline was

-randomly selected, and its outputs were compared with ours across four dimensions: smoothness of the edit sequence, realism of the edits, editing capability with respect to the given instruction, and overall sequence quality.
+We conducted a user study to subjectively evaluate our method against baselines.
+The study followed a head-to-head comparison where for each trial, one baseline was randomly selected, and its outputs were compared with ours across four dimensions: \textit{smoothness of the edit sequence}, \textit{realism of the edits}, \textit{editing capability} with respect to the given instruction, and overall \textit{sequence quality}.
 For each baseline, we sampled $20$ input images, resulting in a total of $100$ images evaluated.
 The study involved $20$ participants, each providing judgments on the paired outputs.
-Fig.~\ref{fig:user-study} reports the win rates of our method over the baselines.
-Morphing-based methods often appear smooth due to continuous transitions but suffer from artifacts or missed edits.
-Our method consistently outperforms all baselines across all criteria, delivering both faithful edits and superior perceptual quality.
+Figure~\ref{fig:user-study} reports the win rates of our method over the baselines.
+Morphing based methods often appear smooth due to continuous transitions but suffer from artifacts or missed edits.
+Our method consistently outperforms all baselines across all criteria, delivering both faithful edits with superior quality.